 The coronary circulation manifests a complex dynamic response to changes in perfusion pressure over multiple timescales.
 These timescales span from autoregulatory variations in active SMC tension, taking place within minutes, to slower changes in vessel microstructure (82) or vascular networks driven by angiogenesis or rarefaction over the course weeks to months (69).

 Recent computational modeling endeavors in coronary physiology focused on capturing key features of short-term coronary autoregulation using lumped-parameter models (18, 65, 88).
 However, since these approaches lack structurally-motivated models for vascular tissue, they are not equipped for predicting long-term pathophysiologic responses of the coronary circulation.
-To address this need, this work aimed to produce a unified computational approach that could integrate vascular responses at the short time scales (e.g., autoregulation) as well as long time scales (e.g. vascular growth and remodeling).
+To address this need, this work aimed to produce a unified computational approach that could integrate vascular responses at the short time scales (e.g., autoregulation) as well as long time scales (e.g. vascular growth and remodeling) with integration of diverse data from morphometric, hemodynamics and structural measurements.
 This design goal resulted in the adoption of a structurally-motivated modeling framework, widely used in tissue growth and remodeling, such as the constrained mixture theory.
 The constrained mixture enables integration of microstructural properties and cellular level functions within the vessel wall in a nonlinear continuum mechanics framework.
 The proposed autoregulation model was developed in three stages (Fig. 1).
-Calibration of each of the three stages of the model is discussed next.
+The main findings of each of the three stages of the model is discussed next.